 4. Open Terminal: Go to Applications>Utilities and start the terminal.

 5. Erase the current firmware file in the monitor using the following command:

 6. Now copy the new firmware file to the monitor with the following command

 Please note: Copying the files may take a couple of minutes.
 You may see the following error message, this can be ignored: cp: /Users/andy/desktop/delete/firmware.bin: could not copy extended attributes to /volumes/wattbikewpc/firmware.bin: No space left on device

 7. After doing this, your monitor will restart, and the computer will show the following error message.

 This is due to the WPM terminating the connection with the computer.
 Click OK

-If you are having problems updating your firmware, please contact us here.
+If you are having problems updating your firmware, please contact Customer Services here.